 Learning is a personal development as well as acquisition and development of skills and technical knowledge.
 Learning occurs both with and within course participants, and in interaction with others.

 In order to provide our students and course participants with these skills, we plan and conduct teaching and training based on the core principles:

 Courses are planned and carried out using varied learning and teaching methods.
 Participants solve practice-based tasks individually and in groups.
 We use formative assessment and feedback throughout the course in order to support and develop each participant’s individual learning process.

-At the TECHCOLLEGE - Composite Training Center, we employ different types of assessment and evaluation depending on the nature of the course content and learning objectives.
+At the TECHCOLLEGE Composite, we employ different types of assessment and evaluation depending on the nature of the course content and learning objectives.